CREDENTIALS AND ELECTIONS

 Who is entitled to one vote?

-- Each member of the District Council or club proxy for the Club President or Vice President Education in attendance at the District Council meeting.
+- Each member of the District Executive Committee, Club President, and Vice President's Education attending the District Council meeting.

 Who is entitled to two votes?

-- A Toastmaster belonging to two or more clubs may cast one vote for each of two clubs, but is limited to a maximum of two votes, regardless of the number of clubs to which they belong.
+- A Toastmaster belonging to two (2) or more clubs may cast one (1) vote for each club but is limited to a maximum of two votes, regardless of the number of clubs they serve.

 Who is entitled to three votes?